Peter B. Kronheimer: Career

 Besides his research articles, his writings include a book, with Simon Donaldson, on 4-manifolds, and a book with Mrowka on Seiberg–Witten–Floer homology, entitled "Monopoles and Three-Manifolds".
 This book won the 2011 Doob Prize of the AMS.

 In 1990 he was an invited speaker at the International Congress of Mathematicians (ICM) in Kyoto.
 In 2018 he gave a plenary lecture at the ICM in Rio de Janeiro, together with Tomasz Mrowka.
 In 2023 he was awarded the Leroy P. Steele Prize for Seminal Contribution to Research.

-Kronheimer's PhD students have included Ian Dowker, Jacob Rasmussen, Ciprian Manolescu, and Olga Plamenevskaya.
+Kronheimer's PhD students have included Ian Dowker, Jacob Rasmussen, Ciprian Manolescu, Olga Plamenevskaya and Aliakbar Daemi.